cgliu/flowChartInEmacWithDia/README.md

   I have tried several options, such as Inkscape, LibreOffice Draw, and Dia.
 Inkscape is an excellent tool and I often use it for free drawing.
 It provides native support to LaTex formula.
-However, it isn't good at drawing flow chart, which often needs to create auto connection between objects.
-Libreoffice Draw has extention that support LaTex, but it is not quite easy to use.
+However, it isn't good at drawing flow chart, e.g. you can't creat auto connection between objects (let me know if you know how).
+Libreoffice Draw has an extention to support LaTex, but it is lack of features to create a little complicate chart.
 I end up with Dia for its easy-to-use features, high quality figures, and native support to LaTex.

 * Install Dia